Andrew Trimble: International career

 Trimble, replacing the injured Brian O'Driscoll, made his debut for the Ireland national rugby union team during the 2005 IRB Autumn Internationals, against Australia.
 He started again the following week against Romania, securing victory for the Irish with two tries.

 Building on his earlier success, Trimble made the 22-man squad for Ireland's 2006 Six Nations Championship opener against Italy.
 He came on as a second-half replacement to score his third try against France, the following week.
-In the 2007 and 2008, Trimble was a member of the Ireland team for the 2007 Rugby World Cup, and played both on the wing and in the centre.
+Trimble was a member of the Ireland team for the 2007 Rugby World Cup, and played both on the wing and in the centre.
 Due to injuries, he missed both Ireland's 2008 and 2009 summer tours.

-Trimble scored test tries for Ireland at the 2011 Rugby World Cup, and the 2012 Six Nations Championship.
+Trimble scored a try at the 2011 Rugby World Cup, in Ireland's 62-12 victory over Russia, before starting all 5 matches in the 2012 Six Nations Championship on the left wing, scoring in home matches against Italy and Scotland.

 Trimble featured in the 2014 Six Nations Championship, scoring three tries in total, with a crucial one coming in the final Irish game of the championship against France in Paris which sealed the title.

 In September 2015, Trimble was left out of the Ireland squad for the 2015 Rugby World Cup.